Applications are closed for 2022.

 • Interest in and enthusiasm for teaching, and a willingness to try new teaching approaches

-• Completing the program in its entirety, from January 2023 – January 2024, including attending the College Science Teaching course in Spring 2023, regular meetings in Summer 2023, teaching and weekly meetings in Fall 2023, and compiling a teaching portfolio to wrap up the program
+• Ability to complete the program in its entirety, from January 2024–January 2025 (including attending the College Science Teaching course in spring 2024, regular meetings in summer 2024, teaching and weekly meetings in fall 2024, and compiling a teaching portfolio to wrap up the program)

 • Approval from your PI/advisor to participate in this program (you may be asked to provide this approval in writing in the future)